risk-first/website/Methodologies.md

 With that in mind, we are going to examine several methodologies, and break them down into their key _practices_.
 For each practice, we will look at which [Attendant Risks](Glossary#attendant-risk) it mitigates, and what [Attendant Risks](Glossary#attendant-risk) it incurs.

-!Show similarity between pattern and practice
+Show similarity between pattern and practice